All Episodes

 Thank you very much.

-I'm in the not only in Madison, but I'm in the belly of the beast.
+I'm in the, not only in Madison, but I'm in the belly of the beast.

-I go to grad school at UW, and I teach at another local college.
+I go to grad school at UW and I teach at another local college.

-And I am telling you there is absolutely no compromise with these people.
+And I am telling you, there is absolutely no compromise with these people.

-It's it's not, it's not even a matter of compromise.
+It's not even a matter of compromise.

-You could hit these people between the eyes with the fact that two and two is four, and if you were told Scott Walker said it, they wouldn't believe it.
+You could hit these people between the eyes with the fact that two and two is four.

-They just there's there is no penetration by a fact that can get through to these people.
+There is no penetration by a fact that can get through to these people.

 None.

-You can't talk to people that you can't if you can't even put facts on the table without them being rejected on a partisan base.
+If you can't even put facts on the table without them being rejected on a partisan basis, what possible compromise is there?

 There actually is none.